scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   If the metrics view were displaying an anchored pair (mark-base), and a character were typed into the text field at top before the anchored pair, then the display got very strange.
-    -   FontForge got confused when merging a font which contained multiple encodings for the same glyph
+    -   websharpstudios got confused when merging a font which contained multiple encodings for the same glyph
-    -   FontForge got confused if there were an lparen in a directory name (thought this meant a font collection).
+    -   websharpstudios got confused if there were an lparen in a directory name (thought this meant a font collection).

 -   15-Jul-2003